 Does taking meaningful action inspire you?
 Are you looking for an opportunity to make an impact in the daily life of a child?
 Are you passionate about creating social change, engaging with and having an impact on your community?
+Are you looking to take ownership of your Communications career in an organization that values people, action and trust?
 Brown Bagging for Calgary’s Kids (BB4CK) has an opportunity for a dynamic individual to join our dedicated team!

 Who we are: Brown Bagging for Calgary’s Kids (BB4CK) is a mission-focused grassroots organization, working to build and strengthen communities that ensure every child has enough to eat at school.
 Our team is small, working together in our areas of strength to ensure we can have broad impact in our community.

-A typical day for you in the role of Distribution Coordinator will include the following key responsibilities:
+A typical day for you in the role of Communications Coordinator will include the following key responsibilities:

 This opportunity might be for you if you:

-- Have the ability to organize, plan and coordinate
+- Have the ability to build systems and processes to support development

-- Are solution-focused, resourceful, able to quickly build rapport and connection
+- Are creative, solution-focused, resourceful, relational and authentic in building relationships; able to quickly build rapport and connection

 - Like to take initiative, be pro-active and make things happen

 - Extremely passionate about non-profit organizations, and in particular about serving kids